-Student Disability Services and the University offers a wide array of accommdations, including:
+In order to facilitate equitable access, Student Disability Services and the University offers a wide array of accommodations, including: